Terms of Service: Key Points

 10. Academic and Financial Credit

-If you transfer out of, or cancel your enrolment in one training program and enrol in another within 12 months of transferring or cancelling your enrolment in the first training program, you will, subject to the provisions of this clause 10, receive academic credit for completed units of study common to both training programs and financial credit for any payments you have made towards those units of study under these Terms of Service, less the Cancellation/Variation Fee.
+If you transfer out of, or cancel your enrolment in one training program and enrol in another within 12 months of transferring or cancelling your enrolment in the first training program, you will, subject to the provisions of this clause 10, receive academic credit for completed units of study common to both training programs and financial credit for any course payments you have made towards those units of study under these Terms of Service, less the Cancellation/Variation Fee.

 If you re-enrol in the same training program within 12 months of cancelling your enrolment, you will receive from us financial credit for any payments you have made towards your training program under these Terms of Service, less the Cancellation/Variation Fee.